KristianOellegaard/django-hvad/docs/public/faq.rst

 .. warning:: Since version 0.5, hvad no longer uses a custom metaclass, making this
              solution unneeded.
-Although it will not break the way it is written here, it becomes a verbose no-op and can be removed.
+Although it will not break the way it is written here, it becomes a verbose no-op and should be removed.

              You might want to keep the manager subclassing at the end though.